about the author

 Under Illinois law, the use of deadly force is also justified to prevent the commission of a forcible felony.
 720 ILCS 5/2-8 defines forcible felony as: “treason, first degree murder, second degree murder, predatory criminal sexual assault of a child, aggravated criminal sexual assault, criminal sexual assault, robbery, burglary, residential burglary, aggravated arson, arson, aggravated kidnapping, kidnapping, aggravated battery resulting in great bodily harm or permanent disability or disfigurement and any other felony which involves the use or threat of physical force or violence against any individual.”

-Certain of these forcible felonies (i.e., treason, burglary, residential burglary) may not necessarily pose imminent death or great bodily harm.
-For example, upon returning home you discover a burglar exiting with property items.
-You might feel justified in using deadly force to prevent or stop the offense.
-But absent any reasonable danger of serious bodily harm (or worse) to you, shooting the offender would likely be deemed unlawful.
+Certain of these forcible felonies (i.e., treason, burglary, residential burglary) may not necessarily or likely pose imminent death or great bodily harm.
+For example, you discover a burglar exiting your home with your personal property items.
+You might feel justified in using deadly force to prevent or stop the theft.
+But absent any reasonable danger of serious bodily harm to you, shooting the offender would likely be deemed unlawful.
 At the very least it would be immoral and unwise.
-A prosecutor might well file criminal charges against you, claiming your extreme force wasn’t necessary and constituted “willful and wanton misconduct.”
-You could also face other substantial legal and practical detriments including criminal and civil litigation costs, hassle and time; forfeiture of gun rights; job/career jeopardy; public ridicule; family dissension; emotional problems; etc.
+A prosecutor would probably file criminal charges, claiming your extreme force wasn’t reasonable or necessary and instead constituted “willful and wanton misconduct.”
+You could also face other substantial legal and practical detriments including criminal defense and civil litigation costs, hassle, and time; forfeiture of gun rights; job/career jeopardy; public ridicule; family dissension; emotional problems; etc.

 Presumption of Innocence and Affirmative Defense

-You should also understand a technical, but critical, legal consequence.
-Under Illinois law, 720 ILCS 5/3-1, “Every person is presumed innocent until proved guilty.
+It’s important to understand two critical and complex legal standards.
+Under Illinois statute 720 ILCS 5/3-1, “Every person is presumed innocent until proved guilty.
 No person shall be convicted of any offense unless his guilt thereof is proved beyond a reasonable doubt.”
-The general presumption of innocence is embedded in American jurisprudence.
+The presumption of innocence is embedded in American jurisprudence.

 No Duty to Retreat

-Under Illinois law "a person who has not initially provoked the use of force against himself has no duty to attempt to escape the danger before using force against the aggressor." (per Illinois Supreme Court Pattern Jury Instructions, Criminal 24-25.09X)
+"... a person who has not initially provoked the use of force against himself has no duty to attempt to escape the danger before using force against the aggressor." - Illinois Pattern Jury Instructions - Criminal 24-25.09X

 Deadly Force Alternatives